bhaddacak/bhaddacak.github.io/_pages/grammarbooks.md

 The head of all suttas in the grammar books presented here are put together, suitable for search and overview, in [Grammatical Sutta Finder](/gramsut){:target="\_blank"}.
 This tools can also relate one work to each other.

 For those who are interested in Pāli roots, they can use [Pāli Root Finder](/paliroot){:target="\_blank"} to examine the whole territory.
 And apart from Saddanīti Dhātumālā listed below, [Kaccāyana-dhātumañjūsā](/dhmjs){:target="\_blank"} and [Dhātvatthasaṅgaha](/dhatva){:target="\_blank"} can be good sources for learning.

+A more comprehensive environment to study all these, plus more other texts, is [Pāli Platform](/paliplatform){:target="\_blank"}.
+Now the program is more updated than the contents here.

 ### 1. Kaccāyanabyākaraṇaṃ